Details on the Law Review Summer Competition

 These students will not have to technically participate in the summer Writing Competition.
 But because rankings are not released before the start of the competition, a student who chooses not to participate (and falls outside of the top ten) runs the risk of not receiving an invitation.

-The remaining ten to twenty invitations will be extended to qualified students based on performance in the annual Writing Competition.
+The remaining invitations will be extended to qualified students based on their performance in the annual Writing Competition, as described below.
 As an initial qualification for selection to Law Review, you must have a grade point average that places you in the top 60% of your class.
-The competition will extend over a four-week period (starting the second full day after finals), and students will be permitted a maximum of two weeks within that four-week window to complete the competition.
-Students will download a packet of information from a TWEN website (attend the Law Review information session to learn more about this), and the two-week clock will begin.
+The competition will extend over a four-week period after spring finals, and students will be permitted a maximum of two weeks within that four-week window to complete the competition.
+Students will download a packet of information from the GSU Law Review Summer Writing Competition TWEN website (please attend the Law Review information session to learn more or email the Student Writing Editor at ).

 No additional research is necessary.
 In fact, outside research is not allowed.
 Everything a student needs will be in the packet.